brandenge/can-of-books-backend/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

+This project uses Express.js, dotenv, cors, Mongoose, and MongoDB.
+This backend is connecting to a database in a cluster on the cloud in MongoDB Atlas, using Mongoose.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 08-29-2022 - Application has a back-end with a functioning MongoDB database on a cluster in the cloud.
+08-29-2022 - Application is sending data from the database to the front-end 08-30-2022 -

 ## Estimates
 <!-- See below -->